Ashmin-Bhujel/backend-2025/checkpoints/README.md

   - Get the images URL returned from Cloudinary
   - Create a user object
   - Get the response back

 - [x] Test the api using [Postman](https://postman.com) or other API development / testing tool.

+## Setup Access and Refresh Token

+The goal was to setup the necessary configurations and methods related to access token and refresh token.

+- [x] Create middleware for auth.

+  - Get access token from cookies or from authorization header
+  - Validate and decode access token
+  - Get user from database
+  - Add user to the request object
+  - Pass the control to next

+- [x] Create access and refresh token generator.

+  - Get user from database
+  - Generate new access and refresh token
+  - Save generated refresh token in database
+  - Return generated tokens

+## Setup `/login`, `/logout` and `/refresh-access-token` Routes

+- [x] Create `loginUser` controller

+  - Get user input
+  - Validate data
+  - Check if user exists or not
+  - Validate password
+  - Generate and save new access and refresh token
+  - Get instance of logged in user
+  - Send response back

+- [x] Create `logoutUser` controller

+  - Use user data passed on from auth middleware to get and unset refresh token in database
+  - Unset cookies and send response back

+- [x] Create `refreshAccessToken` controller

+  - Get refresh token from cookies or request body
+  - Check, verify and decode the refresh token
+  - Get user from database
+  - Check and match the incoming refresh token and refresh token from database
+  - Generate new access and refresh tokens
+  - Set new token to cookies and send response back

+- [x] Test the api using [Postman](https://postman.com) or other API development / testing tool.